-You’ll love the independence this walker offers.
+You’ll love the independence this rollator offers.
 The height of the handlebars can be adjusted with the simple turn of a lever just beneath the handles.
 The brakes can be locked right from the handles, so you can stop and rest as needed.
 The included wired basket also gives you a place to hold or store your belongings while you’re out.

-The handles on this walker are ergonomically designed, so they can be used for long periods of time without worry that your hands or wrists will ache.
+The handles on this rolling walker are ergonomically designed, so they can be used for long periods of time without worry that your hands or wrists will ache.

 The primary differences between this model and the previous are the hand brakes and the storage compartment (more on this shortly).

 This heavy duty rollator offers a seamless padded seat with a zippered storage pouch underneath.
 The pouch adds extra security and privacy when storing personal items.
 This mode does not have a wired basket attachment.